Complete guide to managing accounts payable process

 Good cash flow occurs when the closing balance of cash for a specific time period is higher than the opening balance.

-This implies that your customers receive their goods or services on time and that you process accounts payable promptly.
+This implies that your customers receive their goods or services on time and that you efficiently process accounts payable promptly, enhancing business relationships and cash flow management.

 A financial statement that shows a condensed view of all your expenses and revenues for a given time period such as a financial year or a quarter.